olgagaffarova/Instacart-Basket-Analysis/README.md

 # Instacart Grocery Analysis

 ## Project Summary
-This repository provides an in-depth exploratory analysis of Instacart's sales data, focusing on uncovering key customer purchasing patterns.
-As an analyst for Instacart, the goal is to derive actionable insights that will inform targeted marketing strategies.
+Instacart is an online grocery store that operates through an app.
+This project explores a dataset of Instacart sales transactions to uncover customer purchasing patterns and provide insights that could guide targeted marketing strategies.

+The analysis focuses on answering business-related questions, such as when customers shop the most, which products are most popular, and how different customer segments behave.
+These insights can help inform Instacart’s marketing and sales decisions, making campaigns more effective and personalized.

 The analysis addresses critical questions from the sales and marketing teams, including identifying the busiest days and hours for orders, understanding spending patterns, and exploring product popularity by department.
 Additionally, the project delves into customer segmentation, examining differences in behavior by brand loyalty, region, age, income, and family status.
 These insights will help Instacart tailor marketing campaigns to more effectively engage diverse customer profiles, boost sales, and enhance the relevance of promotions and ads.

+---

 ## Key Questions
 - What are the busiest days of the week and hours of the day?